velvia/links/README.md

 * [Scalaj-http](https://github.com/scalaj/scalaj-http) - really simple REST API.
 Although, the latest Spray-client has been vastly simplified as well.
 * [REPL as a service](https://github.com/mergeconflict/consolation) - would be kick ass if integrated into Spark
-* [Scala Notebook](http://technically.us/sketchbook/Sketching+with+Scala+Notebook.html) - IPython for Scala.
-Including D3 Plots.
-Would be pretty kickass integrated with Spark.
+* [IScala](https://github.com/mattpap/IScala) - Scala backend for IPython.
+Looks promising.
+There is also [Scala Notebook](http://technically.us/sketchbook/Sketching+with+Scala+Notebook.html) but it's more of a research project.
 * [product-collections](https://github.com/marklister/product-collections) - useful library for working with collections of tuples
 * [Heterogeneous maps in Scala](http://stackoverflow.com/questions/17684023/different-types-in-map-scala/18287852#18287852)
 * [Scaposer](https://github.com/ngocdaothanh/scaposer) - i18n / .po file library